Theo911/AEA_Sorting_Networks/RLSortingNetworks/README.md

 This project provides a foundation for using DRL to find sorting networks.
 Potential areas for future development include:

--   **Depth Optimization:** Modify the reward structure or state representation to explicitly encourage networks with lower depth (fewer parallel steps), possibly alongside size minimization.
+-   [x] **Action Masking:** Prevent the agent from selecting comparators that are known to be redundant or sub-optimal in certain states (e.g., comparing already sorted adjacent wires).
 -   **Improved State Representation:** Explore more sophisticated state representations that might better capture the network's structure and sorting progress, such as Graph Neural Networks (GNNs).
--   **Action Masking:** Prevent the agent from selecting comparators that are known to be redundant or sub-optimal in certain states (e.g., comparing already sorted adjacent wires).
+-   **Depth Optimization:** Modify the reward structure or state representation to explicitly encourage networks with lower depth (fewer parallel steps), possibly alongside size minimization.
 -   **Hyperparameter Tuning:** Employ automated hyperparameter optimization techniques (e.g., using Optuna, Ray Tune) to find optimal settings for learning rate, network architecture, epsilon decay, etc.
 -   **Curriculum Learning:** Start training with smaller `n_wires` and gradually increase the problem difficulty, potentially transferring knowledge learned on simpler tasks.
 -   **Parallel Environments:** Utilize libraries like `multiprocessing` or Ray to run multiple environment instances in parallel, significantly speeding up experience collection and training time.